-FDA approves Pfizer ointment for itchy skin condition
+FDA approves Pfizer ointment for chronic itchy skin condition

-The U.S. Food and Drug Administration on Wednesday said it approved Pfizer Inc's (PFE.N) ointment to treat mild to moderate cases of the itchy skin condition eczema, or atopic dermatitis, for use in patients aged two years and older.
+(Reuters) - A Pfizer Inc (PFE.N) ointment to treat mild to moderate cases of the itchy skin condition eczema, or atopic dermatitis, won U.S. approval for use in patients aged two years and older, the Food and Drug Administration said on Wednesday.

-Atopic dermatitis is the most common of the many types of eczema, typically beginning in childhood and possibly lasting through adulthood.
+Atopic dermatitis, a chronic inflammatory skin disease, is the most common of the many types of eczema, typically beginning in childhood and possibly lasting through adulthood.
 The condition causes red, scaly and crusted bumps on the skin that can be extremely itchy.

 The topical drug, crisaborole, will be sold under the brand name Eucrisa, the FDA said.

-Pfizer, which bought Anacor Pharmaceuticals for $5.2 billion this year to add the drug to its portfolio, has estimated potential annual peak sales for Eucrisa of about $2 billion.
+Pfizer, which acquired the drug through its $5.2 billion purchase of Anacor Pharmaceuticals earlier this year, has estimated potential annual peak sales for Eucrisa of about $2 billion.

+Eucrisa will carry a wholesale price of $580 for a 60 gram (2 ounce) tube and be available by the end of January, Pfizer said.
+The wholesale cost does not take into account discounts or rebates the company may offer insurers and pharmacy benefit managers.

 Atopic dermatitis is considered to be a large market and an unmet need.